 Participants enrolled onto the Dementia Change Champion program will have access to nationally accredited training, ongoing mentoring and support, access to Alzheimer’s WA’s extensive resources and networking opportunities.

 On completion of the program, Dementia Change Champions will have the knowledge and leadership skills to develop staff within their own organisation in the specialised field of dementia care, using a person-centred approach.

 There are three different Dementia Change Champion Programs tailored to the needs of different sectors.

 Community Care Staff

-The Dementia Champions (Community) Program assists community organisations to develop staff in the specialised field of dementia care.
+The Dementia Change Champion (Community) Program assists community organisations to develop staff in the specialised field of dementia care.
 Its primary aim is to build capacity within the community care sector to support the needs of people living with dementia with an emphasis on the use of a person-centred philosophy.